AS7RIDENIED/LOLZTEAM/README.md

 # You should just add ".job" between function name and parentheses to create a job.
 # You can't create a job for methods that are uploading files (like avatar/background) and ofc not for client.batch(...) method.
-# P.s Your IDE probably may not show that ".job" function exists but it does, trust me.
+# P.s Your IDE probably may not show that ".job" function exists but it does.

 forum.settings.token = "token"                                        # 🔑 Change token
 forum.settings.language = "en"                                        # 🌍 Change language (Antipublic client doesn't support language changing)
 forum.settings.proxy = "http://login:password@192.168.1.1:8080"       # 🌐 Change proxy
-forum.settings.delay.min = 3                                          # 🕒 Set minimal delay (E.g. your minimal delay is 3 seconds, but if a method you want to use has a
+forum.settings.delay.min = 3                                          # 🕒 Set minimal delay (E.g. When your minimal delay is 3 seconds, and a method you want to use has a
-                                                                      #     delay of 0.5 seconds, your script will sleep for 3 seconds instead of 0.5 seconds)
+                                                                      #     delay of 0.2 seconds, your script will sleep for 3 seconds instead of 0.2 seconds)
 forum.settings.delay.disable()                                        # 🕒 Disable auto delay
 forum.settings.logger.disable()                                       # 📝 Stop logging